3 Day Siem Reap Itinerary: The Ultimate City Guide

 Me standing in front of Angkor Wat in Cambodia.

 Ready for your last day in Siem Reap?
-This morning I highly recommend returning to Angkor Wat again.
-If you missed sunrise yesterday or the weather didn’t cooperate, don’t miss it today!
+If you missed sunrise at Angkor Wat yesterday or the weather didn’t cooperate, don’t miss your second chance today.

 Finally, if you are up for a party, head to Pub Street for dinner and drinks.
 Give one final cheer to Siem Reap and reflect on your 3 days here.
 If you haven’t yet, try some street food or find my favorite Cambodian dish – Lok Lak!